 Not to mention, this is one of those easy recipes to make.
 All you need to do is chop a few veggies and toss everything in a pot to simmer.
 Add a few finishing touches and you're done!

 If you love a good soup as much as I do, be sure to check out some of my other favorites!
-Like this Panera copycat gluten-free broccoli cheddar soup, simple potato soup, Spinach Tortellini Soup, or this gluten-free chili!
+Like this Panera copycat gluten-free broccoli cheddar soup, simple gluten-free potato soup, gluten-free spinach tortellini soup, or this gluten-free chili!

 Ingredients & Substitutions